Dračevo, Skopje: Demographics

 According to the 1467-68 Ottoman defter, Dračevo appears as being inhabited by mixed Slavic-Albanian Orthodox population.
 Some families had a mixed anthroponomy - usually a Slavic first name and an Albanian last name or last names with Albanian patronyms and Slavic suffixes.

-According to the statistics of Bulgarian ethnographer Vasil Kanchov from 1900, 1180 inhabitants lived in Dračevo, all Bulgarian Exarchists.
+According to the statistics of Bulgarian ethnographer Vasil Kanchov from 1900, 1,180 inhabitants lived in Dračevo, all Bulgarian Christians.

-According to the Secretary of the Bulgarian Exarchate Dimitar Mišev ("La Macédoine et sa Population Chrétienne"), in 1905 there were 1080 Bulgarians in Dračevo, labelled by him as exarchists.
+According to the Secretary of the Bulgarian Exarchate Dimitar Mišev ("La Macédoine et sa Population Chrétienne"), in 1905 there were 1,080 Bulgarians in Dračevo, labelled by him as exarchists.

 In his 1927 map of Macedonia, German explorer Leonhard Schultze-Jena shows Dračevo as Bulgarian.

-According to the 2002 census, the suburb had a total of 10605 inhabitants.
+According to the 2002 census, the suburb had a total of 10,605 inhabitants.
 Ethnic groups in the suburb include: